jeonpierre/Rugby-Data-Analysis/README.md

 Total Home Scores
 Total Away Scores
-Average Points Difference by Year (Filtered with Slider) Points Difference for Winner (Filtered with Slider) Nation Performance by Location / Stadium (Drill down for City)
+Average Points Difference by Year (Filtered with Slider) Points Difference for Winner (Filtered with a Slider) Nation Performance by Location / Stadium (Drill down for City)

 Techniques used:
-- DAX: SUM, COUNT, SUMX, AVERAGE,
+- DAX: SUM, COUNT, SUMX, AVERAGE
 - Data Moddeling, Bridging new connections, Cardinality and Cross Filter Direction between 7 Different Tables.
 - Created New Columns, Dropped Columns
 - Changed Data-Types
 - Created New Measures and Calculated Columns

+Tableau Report:
+What I Visualised:
+- Stadium Points Difference Average
+- Stadium Volume (Count of Games Played at Each Stadium)
+- Home & Away Points Difference contextualised by the Home Team and Away Team.